thornshadow99/ubuntu-server-documentation/how-to/software/package-management.md

 # Installing and managing packages in Ubuntu

-Since Ubuntu is a Debian-based Linux distribution, you will using that distribution's package management tools to handle Ubuntu server's
+Since Ubuntu is a Debian-based Linux distribution, you will using that distribution's package management tools to handle Ubuntu server
 packages: dget, apt (the Advanced Package Tool), and the GUI-based Aptitude.